AnyLog-co/documentation/aggregations.md

   * **events** - The number of events recorded within the time interval.

  **tolerance**
-Allowable difference between consecutive values while treating them as part of the same group or segment.
+With Approximated Run-Length Encoding, allowable difference between consecutive values while treating them as part of the same group or segment.
 Tolerance is represented as percentage difference.

 Example: